ManojDevelper/Archimedis/src/data/Manfacturing/mbanner.md

 ---
-description: "Our UK-MHRA Approved & U/L Certified facility where scientific innovation meets engineering excellence. "
+description: "We combine scientific innovation and robust processes with engineering excellence to deliver superior quality - consistently. "
 ---